ThingSet/thingset.github.io/docs/2b_text_mode.md

     =.pub/report {"Period_s":0}
     :84 Changed.

-If the published object is subset object (and not a group), the data items contained in the messages can be configured using POST and DELETE requests to the data object (e.g. `report`) as shown in the examples above.
+If the published object is a subset object (and not a group), the data items contained in the messages can be configured using POST and DELETE requests to the data object as shown in the examples above.